The Mary Fairfax family papers and Louis R. Stockstill papers

 In their article “Colophons and Annotations: New Directions for the Finding Aid” Michelle Light and Tom Hyry describe the use of a colophon to allow archivists to “ . . . acknowledge and explain their impact on the transmission and representation of a collection”(224).
-This colophon for the Mary Fairfax family papers and Louis R. Stockstill papers describes the archivists' decisions related to description and the primary influences on this work as identified by the archivist.
-Colophons are not standard within the SCRC so this note will also explain why the archivist chose to include one for this collection.
+This colophon for the Mary Fairfax family papers and Louis R. Stockstill papers describes the archivist's decisions related to description and the primary influences on this work as identified by the archivist.
+Colophons are not standard within the SCRC so this note will also explain why the archivist chose to include one.

 The SCRC’s standard for arrangement and description along the processing continuum includes collection and series level notes about the records creators, an overview of the type of content, and the broad subjects found in the materials.
 In addition to those hierarchical levels, we typically complete a folder title inventory that includes date information.
 Staff does not review or describe the documents within the folders.
 Our primary goal is to impart to users the broad contents within a collection in enough detail to allow them to identify the boxes and folders likely appropriate for their research.

-While processing this collection the archivist conducted a closer reading of the materials, a decision influenced heavily by the time period of the records, the American Civil War, the current professional discourse surrounding unexplored narratives and social justice, and the value of representation.
-In addition, the fact that the letters are transcribed was invaluable for the archivist to be able read them more easily than are the original handwritten letters also found in the collection.
-While Mary Fairfax’s letters describe a White woman’s perspective as an ardent supporter of the Confederacy, other factors such as the time period and geographic location meant the content of the letters were more likely to contain Black history.
+During processing the archivist conducted a closer reading of the collection materials, a decision influenced heavily by the time period of the records, the American Civil War, the current professional discourse surrounding unexplored narratives and social justice, and the value of acknowleding representation in the historical record.
+The fact that the majority of the letters in the collection are transcribed was invaluable for the archivist to be able to read them more quickly than the original handwritten letters that are also part of the collection.
+While Mary Fairfax’s letters describe a White woman’s perspective as an ardent supporter of the Confederacy, other factors such as the time period and geographic location supported the idea that the letters were more likely to contain Black history.

-In the scope and content note, the archivist explains that the letters themselves contain racist language and demeaning depictions of enslaved and free Black people.
-By including these fragments of history in the finding aid the archivist’s goal is to elevate the knowledge of the representation of marginalized people in this collection and to let users know that even within a monologue (as letters are) one can read diverse history.
-The archivist acknowledges that none of the Black history fragments in this collection can, by themselves, be used for substantive research, but representation is fundamentally important in society and this includes documenting it in the description of the historical records especially those maintained in archival institutions.
+In this scope and content note, the archivist does explain that the letters themselves contain racist language and demeaning depictions of enslaved and free Black people.
+By including these fragments of Black history in the finding aid the archivist’s goal is to share the representation of marginalized people and let users know that within the monologue that are the letters of one individual they can still read diverse history.
+The archivist acknowledges that none of the Black history fragments in this collection can, by themselves, be used for substantive research, but representation is fundamentally important in society and this includes documenting it in the description of the historical records maintained in archival institutions.

-The archivist is a White woman raised in the 1980s and her education, media consumption, discourse heard at conferences, read in journals and online especially on race in America, contributed to the biases she has and these must be acknowledged and interrogated as it relates to processing decisions.
-As the discourse in the archival community related to reparative description continues to gain prominence it is understood that by including description of historically marginalized people in collections where they are represented, archivists have an opportunity to use the power those in positions of authority, including records creators, archivists, or academics, use to marginalize.
+The archivist is a White woman raised in the 1980s and her education, media consumption, discourse heard at conferences, read in journals and online, especially about race in America, contributed to the choices she made and the biases she has.
+As the discourse in the archival community related to reparative description continues to gain prominence it is understood that by including description of historically marginalized people in collections where they are represented, archivists have an opportunity to use their power to assist in shining some light on the unexplored narratives that exist in archival holdings.

 - Correspondence Subject Source: Library of Congress Subject Headings